nzdavidv/pages/pages/ESXi-laptop-GNS3.md

  - <a href="GNS3.md">Setting up GNS3 virtual machine and then configuring virtual router</a>

-4. Modifying the setup to use USB-C ethernet.
+4. GNS3 simpler - modifying the setup to use USB-C ethernet and two physical NICs rather than VLAN tagging.

- - <a href="ESXi-part3.md">USB-C ethernet in ESXi</a>
+ - <a href="ESXi-part3.md">USB-C ethernet in ESXi & GNS3-simpler</a>

 ## Lab setup